 Important!
 We prefer to have a photocopy of your current license.
 However, if you cannot provide a copy, we can check the FCC’s ULS database to verify your information.
 Make sure your information is correct in the ULS system!

 Note: Some older VE application forms may have a different address for sending the application to us.
 While the paperwork will still get to us, it will add several days to the processing time.
-Please use the Chugiak address shown above for best service.
+Please use the Eagle River address shown above for best service.